-108. Regional governments have also launched initiatives.
+- 153. Canada introduced a CAD 250 million support programme to assist innovative, early-stage companies that are unable to access existing COVID-19 business support, through the National Research Council of Canada's Industrial Research Assistance Program.
+Furthermore, Canada launched CAD 20.1 million in support for Futurpreneur Canada to continue to support young entrepreneurs across Canada who are facing challenges due to COVID-19.
+The funding will allow Futurpreneur Canada to provide payment relief for its clients for up to 12 months. - 154.
+Regional governments have also launched initiatives.
 For instance, Upper Austria is developing a EUR 4 million start-up package, which aims to stabilise start-up companies and support founders.
 This package currently consists of a special consulting service by the regional start-up consulting and support council "tech2b Inkubator" and a deferral of active start-up loans from "tech2b Inkubator".
 Start-ups can also benefit from the Region's Corona guarantee.
-In Belgium, Flanders launched a EUR 250 million package fo start-ups, scale-ups and SMEs.
+In Belgium, Flanders launched a EUR 250 million package for start-ups, scale-ups and SMEs.
 Under the scheme, viable companies affected by the COVID-19 outbreak are eligible for subordinated loans of up to EUR 800 000 over three years.
 The credits must fully cover the financing needs for at least 12 months.
-Companies pay an interest rate of 5%.

-4.6.6.
-Temporary changes in insolvency and bankruptcy regimes

-109. Several countries have introduced modified insolvency and bankruptcy regimes in reponse to the pandemic (see Box 5).
+Companies pay an interest rate of 5%. - 4.7.6.
+Temporary changes in insolvency and bankruptcy regimes - 155.
+Several countries have introduced modified insolvency and bankruptcy regimes in response to the pandemic (see Box 5).
 The aim of these changes is to provide breathing space for companies running into financial difficulties during the pandemic and avoid their unnecessary bankruptcy.